NCBI-Hackathons/chromatinonlinedatabase/README.md

 With this data, we hope to identify regions of the genome whose expression changes are controlled both by an Methyl-QTL as well as an eQTL.
 Previous analysis have identified SNPs that serve as both eQTLs and Methyl-QTLs, but we hoped to integrate this data with comprehensive Hi-C data from the Yun Li lab.
 ### Data cleaning
-Upon downloading these files, we cleaned up the input with the [qtl_cleanup.R](https://github.com/NCBI-Hackathons/chromatinonlinedatabase/blob/master/qtl_cleanup.R)script.
+Upon downloading these files, we cleaned up the input with the [qtl_cleanup.R](https://github.com/NCBI-Hackathons/chromatinonlinedatabase/blob/master/qtl_cleanup.R) script.
 We apologize for the general lack of comments - we were rushed!

 ### Analysis and output